necronet/necronet.github.io/_posts/2018-03-08-where-to-begin.md

 ---
 layout: post
-title: Where to begin?
+title: Wiener Process with R
-tags: machine-learning artificial-intelligence
+tags: statistical-learning plot-R wiener-process R-tutorial
 ---

 So are you exited about all the news about machine learning you've heard lately?
 I sure was a year ago, and it does not take too much times to find a significant amount of information to start with.
 Fortunately now there is a lot to start so I wanted to make a list of videos, articles, books that I've found to be incredible useful to start with machine learning.